ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 A typical startup will not have both a VPE and a CTO, and so it often falls on the CTO to fill the VPE role. is is often also the hardest role for a cofounder CTO to fill, as the responsibilities of the day one technical cofounder don't much overlap with the responsibilities of the internally people-focused technical leader.

 The people-focused CTO is responsible for setting internal technical culture, the hiring process, and overseeing internal processes. is CTO spends much of their time actually managing either independent contributors or other technical managers. is is the most critical of the three focus areas to get right.
-If a company isn t hiring well, or its technical staff is poorly managed, unmotivated, unfocused, or not aligned, it can impact productivity, and even lead to bad decision-making that will hurt the organization in the long term.
+If a company isn't hiring well, or its technical staff is poorly managed, unmotivated, unfocused, or not aligned, it can impact productivity, and even lead to bad decision-making that will hurt the organization in the long term.

 ### The Externally Focused CTO *AKA The Head of Technical Sales/Marketing*